|Light Rail Transit Association

 Milnrow stop has two side platforms.
 The outbound (Rochdale) platform has a ramped path to Elizabethan Way also a stepped path to the southern end of Harbour Lane North.
 The inbound platform has a stepped path to the north–western end of the existing path between Harbour Lane North and car park.
 Both platforms have a ramp down a track foot crossing at the south–eastern/car park end.
 The inbound platform also has a short stepped path.
 Cycle hoops and lockers are provided between ramp and car park.

-Kingsway stop serves the large scale Business Park development and housing on the other side of the line.
+Kingsway Business Park stop serves the large scale Business Park development and housing on the other side of the line.

 For Newbold the embankment between Kingsway and Milnrow Road has been altered so this stop is near ground level alongside the Morrisons supermarket car park.
 A new foot path from Kingsway runs alongside the outbound (Rochdale) track; which has foot level crossings to ramps at both ends of an island platform.
 There is a further short ramp to car park level.
 The route becomes single track to the south of the eastern Metrolink bridge over Milnrow Road.